perpetualy/carnd_term1/CarND-LaneLines-P1/writeup.md

 ### Reflection

-### 1. My pipeline contains six steps.1st load image as grayscale.
-2nd clip image region into triangle.
-3rd blur pictures using Gauss function.
+### 1. My pipeline contains six steps.
+1st load image as grayscale.
+2nd blur pictures using Gauss function.
-4th find edge using canny method.
+3rd find edge using canny method.
+4th clip image region into triangle.
 5th find lane using houghlineP function.
 6th draw a line on the image.
 In the drawing line function.
 I've tried many times to keep the lines stable.
 Finally, I browse the comment in the function.
 So the gradient equation helped me to identity which lines belong to left or right.
 So I can save them to the correct array.
 After that I use the average function to calculate each x or y values, and then I use these values and the Two-point linear equation (y-y1)/(x-x1)=(y-y2)/(x-x2) to get the linear equation [y=ax+b].
 This equation is a easy way to find the relationship between x and y.
 So far I can use it to get x value after I fixed the y value.
 So that's the way I made the line marker more stable.